Important information from the Biology Education Centre about Covid-19

 - Avoid stopping in corridors, think about those passing by.

-TRANSITION TO DIGITAL TEACHING AND DIGITAL EXAMS THE AUTUMN TERM
+TRANSITION TO DIGITAL TEACHING AND DIGITAL EXAMS CONTINUES

 To reduce the spread of covid-19 in society, teaching and examination in courses and programs at the Faculty of Science and Technology will be carried out digitally.
 Some laboratory work and practical steps are excluded and carried out on campus.